-- 1. If the substance spilled is flammable, turn off all ignition sources before securing the room. - 2.
+- 1. If the substance spilled is flammable, turn off all ignition sources such as Bunsen burners or hot plates before securing the room. - 2.
 In case of chemical contact with skin or eyes, flood the affected area immediately with water; continue for at least 15 minutes.
 Seek medical assistance at Occupational Health Services located at the Cowell building or the Student Health and Wellness Center for skin irritation, contact with an extremely toxic substance, any eye injury, or any adverse reaction. - 3.
 All contaminated clothing must be removed immediately.
 Clothes must be laundered before reuse or disposed of as hazardous waste. - 4.
 Prevent any chemical spill from entering a storm drain.
 If a spill enters a storm drain, call EH&S immediately 530-752-1493.